9ae/ace/wiki/vault/s.5_08.md

 # How
 Yule comments on how the train is no longer on time from [og scene](https://github.com/9ae/ace/blob/master/chapters/05.md#train-station).
 Zaki says it hasn't been on time for years.

+"What other entities are no longer under government control?"
+Yule ask.

+'*He's fishing looking for ways The Order can undermine Galei,*` Vio notes uncertain if she should redirect the conversation.
+While she is not fond of the current ruling bodies, she doesn't really want to see the only place she and her sister have been able to call home in _ years fall under The Order.
+Before she could say anything, the train finally churns up to the platform.

 # Why
 This is the first mission our 3 MCs are tackling together, even if each of them has different objectives.